 We exercise judgment in determining the timing of revenue by analyzing the point in time or the period over which the customer has the ability to direct the use of and obtain substantially all of the remaining benefits of the performance obligation.
 Revenue recognized on an over-time basis for the year ended December 31, 2022, the Successor Period from October 20, 2021 to December 31, 2021 and the Predecessor Stub Period from July 1, 2021 to October 19, 2021 accounted for approximately 32%, 22%, and 26%, respectively, of total net sales.
-Typically, overtime revenue recognized on the utilization of an input measure used to measure progress, such as costs incurred to date relative to total estimated costs.
-Changes in total estimated costs are recognized using the cumulative catch-up method of accounting which recognized as if the revised estimate had been the original estimate.
+Typically, overtime revenue recognition is based on the utilization of an input measure used to measure progress, such as costs incurred to date relative to total estimated costs.
+Changes in total estimated costs are recognized using the cumulative catch-up method of accounting which recognizes the cumulative effect of the changes on current and prior periods in the current period.
+Accordingly, the effect of the changes on future periods of contract performance is recognized as if the revised estimate had been the original estimate.
 A significant change in an estimate on one or more contracts could have a material effect on our consolidated financial position, results from operations, or cash flows.